 If you take Highway 95 south at Burns Junction, instead of north, you’ll eventually find McDermitt.
 When I asked the lady in Jordan Valley what we should look for between the two towns, she just shook her head and said “sagebrush and jackrabbits”, and she wasn’t wrong.

-Driving through southeast Oregon it’s easy to convince yourself your on some other planet: The mountains, the rocks, the miles of nothing but sagebrush, then the miles of no sagebrush at all.
+Driving through southeast Oregon it’s easy to convince yourself you're on some other planet: The mountains, the rocks, the miles of nothing but sagebrush, then the miles of no sagebrush at all.
 It’s eerie if you aren’t used to it, and even more eerie is driving down into the depression in that landscape where you see the first trees you’ve seen for hours.
 Just when you were surely on the edge of the earth, there’s McDermitt.
 McDermitt was born of Fort McDermitt, which was built a few miles southeast of the current town to protect the stage line that ran from Virginia City to Silver City, Idaho, just east of Jordan Valley, and was named for a Lt.
 Col. McDermit who died fighting the natives in 1865.
-That fort now belongs to those natives as part of the Fort McDermitt Indian Reservation that extends into both states just east of town, and the majority of the residents of the area are affiliated with the Paiute or Shoshone tribes.
+That fort now belongs to those natives as part of the Fort McDermitt Indian Reservation that extends into both states just outside of town, and the majority of the residents of the area are affiliated with the Paiute or Shoshone tribes.

 Mining, especially of mercury, has historically been the economic basis for the local economy, but the last of the mercury mines closed over 30 years ago, and population has been in decline since then, though a few gold mines continue to operate.
 These days the reservation, the school district, and the Say When casino are the biggest things going in McDermitt.
 With that in mind, we checked into our room and walked across the street to see if we could put the Say When out of business.
 They may have been happy to take the money we spent on dinner and drinks, but they hadn’t seen us play blackjack yet.
 Looking back on it, maybe playing the penny-ante blackjack machine was not the best plan for bankrupting the casino, but Mrs. Ednold and I did both end up winning, and slept soundly knowing we’d be back to finish them off after breakfast.